 AIG Guaranteed Issue Whole Life Product Review

-The Guaranteed Issue Life Insurance (GIWL) policy from AIG is designed to provide secure, budget-friendly financial protection for your family.
-There is no underwriting, meaning there are no medical exams, lab tests or health questions whatsoever.
+The guaranteed issue product offered by AIG is known as the Guaranteed Issue Life Insurance (GIWL).
+It was designed to offer secure and affordable protection for families in the U.S. With it, you will find zero underwriting.
+This means that you will not have to undergo medical exams, lab tests or health questions whatsoever.
 The premiums are also level and guaranteed not to increase during the policy’s life.
 The price of the plan is determined by the current age at applying and will remain the same during its entirety.

-AIG’s guaranteed acceptance plan comes in face amounts ranging from $5,000 – $25,000 and is therefore perfect to cover any final expenses incurred near the end of life.
+AIG’s guaranteed acceptance plan comes in face amounts ranging from $5,000 – $25,000.
+These amounts make it an ideal policy to help cover final costs incurred near the end of life.
 These expenses can include remaining debts, outstanding medical bills, burial or cremation costs, a ceremony and more.
 If final expenses will accumulate to more than $25,000, you are able to carry this policy on top of another one with another carrier.

 For elderly people interested in a no questions policy, AIG is one of the few carriers that offer a plan beyond age 80.
 At this time, applicants ages 50 to 85 will be accepted and age is determined by the last birthday.
 This is great for people who may have forgotten to take a policy out or have hit unexpected hardships after turning 80 and are in desperate need of a plan.